hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 ### So, how do I implement HPE DSCC API in my client application?

-After an user obtains the Client ID and Client Password as shown in below picture.
+After an user obtains the client-id and client-secret as shown in below picture.
 The flow to get the Client ID and Client Secret from this menu is detailed in my blog titled **Using API Gateway to Data Services Cloud Console.**

 ![image of the client id and client secret](/img/credentials-created-client.png "Client Credentials")